Project Goals and Strategy

 Area C will be located halfway up the slope where some monumental architecture is visible from the surface.

-Each square is supervised by a trained archaeologist and 3-4 volunteers.
+Each square is supervised by a trained archaeologist and three to four volunteers.
 This high ratio of staff to volunteers ensures careful excavation and documentation.
-All collapsed sediments above floors are sifted in a 2 mm mesh in order to retrieve small finds such as seals, scarabs, beads, bone artifacts, and small metal objects.
-Micro-fauna bones (2–3 mm) are collected by wet sifting in a 1 mm mesh.
-The stratigraphic method is employed with a commitment to wide horizontal exposure, retaining 5 x 5 m squares and one meter balks.
+All collapsed sediments above floors are sifted in a two-mm mesh in order to retrieve small finds such as seals, scarabs, beads, bone artifacts, and small metal objects.
+Micro-fauna bones (two to three mm) are collected by wet sifting in a one-mm mesh.
+The stratigraphic method is employed with a commitment to wide horizontal exposure, retaining 5 x 5 m squares and one-meter balks.
 The bulks are necessary for four reasons: (1) maintaining the grid for the three-dimensional measurement of all features, architecture, and objects using a Topcon Total Station; (2) the daily digital production of top plans for each square with locus numbers and elevations using ArcGIS, Adobe Photoshop and Illustrator software; (3) stratigraphic control; and (4) transporting buckets of dirt and stone to the dump area.
 Balks are systematically trimmed and maintained.
-Once floors are reached in the area, the balks are drawn, final photos are taken of all the balks and the square itself.
+Once floors are reached in the area, the balks are drawn, and final photos are taken of all the balks and the square itself.
 The balks are then stratigraphically removed.
 By the end of the season, the architectural units are fully exposed, thus achieving the overall aim of the excavation.

 Survey and Recording Technologies